If you’re a short, slim man, it’s very difficult to find a pair of jeans that fits well and flatters your body type.

 This is why it’s important to try on lots of different brands.
 Many just aren’t made for your build.

-My Thoughts: Definitely not “skinny” but very comfortable.
-These were way too long out of the box, so I got them hemmed to a more appropriate length.
+My Thoughts: Definitely not “skinny” but fairly comfortable.
+These were way too long out of the box (they only offer 32″ inseams), so I got them hemmed to a better length.

 My Thoughts: What sets PMNYC jeans apart is that they’re made specifically for short men.
 This means that every little detail – from the size of the pockets to the shorter rise – flatters the ‘not so tall’ body type.